otrv4/otrv4/otrv4.md

 Decrypting a data message consists of:

-1. If the encrypted message corresponds to a skipped and stored message key, the message is decrypted with that key and the message key is deleted from storage.
+1. If the encrypted message corresponds to a skipped and stored message key, the message is verified and decrypted with that key which is deleted from the storage.
-2. If a new ratchet key has been received, any skipped message keys are stored from the receiving ratchet and a new DH ratchet is performed.
+2. If a new ratchet key has been received, any skipped message keys from the previous receiving ratchetare stored and a new DH ratchet is performed.
-3. Any skipped message keys from the current receiving ratchet are stored, and a symmetric-key ratchet is performed to derive the current message key and next receiving chain key.
-The message is then decrypted.
+3. If a new message from the current receiving ratchet is received, any skipped message keys from it are stored, and a symmetric-key ratchet is performed to derive the current message key and the next receiving chain key.
+The message is then verified and decrypted.

 This is done by:

 * Check that the receiver's instance tag matches your sender's instance tag.
+  * If they do not match, discard the message.

 * Try to decrypt the message with a stored skipped message key:

   * If `Public ECDH Key`, `Public DH Key`, and the received `j` and `i` are in the `skipped_MKenc` dictionary:
-      * Get the mssage key and the extra symmetric key, if needed:
+      * Get the message key and the extra symmetric key (if needed):
         `MKenc, extra_symm_key = skipped_MKenc[Public ECDH Key, Public DH Key, i, j]`.
       * Securely delete
         `skipped_MKenc[Public ECDH Key, Public DH Key, i, j]`.
       * Calculate `MKmac = KDF_2(0x02 || MKenc)`.
-      * Use the `MKmac` to verify the MAC of the message.
+      * Use the `MKmac` to verify the MAC of the data message.
       * Set `nonce` as the "nonce" from the received data message.
       * Decrypt the message using `MKenc` and `nonce`: